Chlopsidae

 The Chlopsidae, or false morays, are a family of marine ray-finned fishes belonging to the order Anguilliformes, the eels.
-The eels in this family arefound in coral reefs worldwide.
+The eels in this family are found in coral reefs worldwide.
 As their name suggests, they somewhat resemble moray eels in appearance.
 However, they are smaller than true morays, ranging from 11 to 42 cm in length.

 Taxonomy

 Chlopsidae was first proposed as a family in 1815 by the French polymath and naturalist Constantine Samuel Rafinesque.
 The 5th edition of Fishes of the World classifies Chlopsidae in the monotypic suborder Chlopsoidei within the order Anguilliformes.